 Day trip to The Isle of Bute from Appletree Cottage, Loch Lomond on 5 Nov 2016

 Arrochar is a small village at the head of Loch Long and boasts a petrol station and a few convenience stores.
-As we entered the had good views of Ben Arthur, more commonly known as The Cobbler, across the water.
-At the foot of the The Cobbler on the waters edge we could see the impressive remains of the second world wartime torpedo testing station.
+As we entered the village we were treated to good views of Ben Arthur, more commonly known as The Cobbler, across the waters of the loch.
+At the foot of the The Cobbler on the shoreline we could see the impressive remains of the second world wartime torpedo testing station.
 We continued along the A83, following the north shore of Loch Long and then commenced the long climb up the Rest and Be Thankful pass. (see previous blog for information about this location) Once over the summit the road A83 descends into Glen Kinglass.
 At the foot of the hill on the left is a small humped back bridge.
 This used to be the main (single track) road to these parts.
 The bridge, also known as Butterbridge was in the past a favourite stop for Tinkers who sold their basket wares by the roadside.
 It was also a popular site for tinkers' weddings.
 Once down in Glen Kinglass the new road is straight and more or less level for a few miles.
 The remains of the old military road can be glimpsed on the left hand side.
-Towards the western end of Glen Kinglass we took the left hand turning signposted Dunoon A815.
+Towards the western end of Glen Kinglass we took the left-hand turning signposted Dunoon A815.

 The A815 after a few turns joined the south shore of Loch Fyne.
-Across the water the white painted town of Inveraray the ancient former capital of Argyll glistened in the sunlight.
-Inveraray is famous for Inveraray jail, a beautifully preserved nineteenth century prison and courthouse which is well worth a visit - as is the excellent George Hotel in the town..
+Across the water the white painted village of Inveraray, the ancient former capital of Argyll, glistened in the sunlight.
+Inveraray is famous for its old jail, a beautifully preserved nineteenth century prison and courthouse which is well worth a visit - as is the excellent George Hotel in the town.
 Immediately to the east of Inveraray is the four towered Inveraray Castle, ancient seat of the Campbells and the Duke of Argyll.
 We pulled up by the side of the road to admire the view, As it happened we had stopped adjacent to another Tinkers' wedding site - the Tinkers' Heart.
 We watched cormorants drying their wings on the nearby buoys in the loch before getting back in the car and continuing our journey.

 The drive down the south shore of Loch Fyne was a pretty one.
 It was a beautiful day and the sun was shining - which brought out all the autumn colours in the trees - and joy of joys - there was hardly a car on the road!
 We passed through the hamlet of St Catherines and shortly afterwards arrive in Strachur where we take a right hand turn onto the A886, signposted Colintraive and Tighnabruaich.